kemitchell/prosemirror-website/markdown/guide/doc.md

 ## Indexing

-ProseMirror nodes support two types of indexing—they can be treated as trees, using offsets into individual nodes, or they can be treated as a flat sequence of tokens.
+ProseMirror nodes support two types of indexing:

+1.  _Tree Indexing_ that treats nodes as trees, using offsets into individual nodes

+2.  _Sequence Indexing_ that treats nodes as flat sequences of tokens

-The first allows you to do things similar to what you'd do with the DOM—interacting with single nodes, directly accessing child nodes using the [`child` method](##model.Node.child) and [`childCount`](##model.Node.childCount), writing recursive functions
+Tree indexing allows you to do things similar to what you'd do with the DOM—interacting with single nodes, directly accessing child nodes using the [`child` method](##model.Node.child) and [`childCount`](##model.Node.childCount), writing recursive functions